linsaftw/LinsaFTW/README.md

-Software developer from Argentina since 2010.
+Software developer from Argentina.
+Coding since 2010.
+I do Minecraft stuff and AI research.
 What started as a simple hobby ended up as my job.
 I do plugin development for Minecraft servers and entrepeneurship.

 ### Minecraft Plugins